kiote/kiote.github.io/_posts/2014-10-27-words-to-remember.markdown

 1. Using flashcards – I want to create 28 paper flashcards with this words.
 With word on one side and a picture (not translation) on other side.
 2. I want to find pictures with google images, for example hesitate: http://vecto.rs/1024/vector-of-a-cartoon-woman-hesitating-to-push-a-button-outlined-coloring-page-by-ron-leishman-18650.jpg
 3. I want to draw all the pictures by myself (although I have really weak drawing skills)
 4. Every week I'll learn 7 new words.
-All 7 per one day, with 6 repetitions every day.
+4 words per one day, with 6 repetitions during the week.
 5. Every week except first I'll repeat all words from previous week every second day.
 6. So program for first week: remember 7 words, repeat them every day, 6 days a week, one day rest;
    for second week: remember new 7 words, the same story as for first week, plus every second day repeat words from first week;